 Here we’d like to explain principles relating the issues of estimation on the example of a rough estimate for testing web pages of the Liferay portal.

 Let’s assume that testing of one web page after migrating one major Liferay version takes 1 hour and fixing bugs further, if some issues are detected, takes 3 hours.
 We take as a result the arithmetic mean of the two determinations and multiply them by the available quantity of web pages.
 Now we have the average estimate of time for migrating all web pages in the portal.
 The same formula is applied to calculate time spent for migrating the rest components such as portlets, themes, layouts, ex-services, etc.

 Image 1.
 Estimation principles for Liferay migration at Aimprosoft

-We acquire our client with the estimate to give an understanding of the scope of work, a number of specialists, their level, and specialty enabled, terms of delivery for specified milestones.
-Usually, checkpoints are a demonstration of current progress, which is taken in average 3 times during the whole cycle of development, after that in average 2 weeks of UAT (User Acceptance testing) and it goes live.
+We acquire our client with the estimate to give an understanding of the scope of work, the number of specialists, their level, and specialty enabled, terms of delivery for specified milestones.
+Usually, checkpoints are a demonstration of current progress, which is taken in average three times during the whole cycle of development, after that in average two weeks of UAT (User Acceptance testing) and it goes live.

 The rough estimate serves for information purposes only giving a client an approximate cost of needed software.